 - Reamping or rerecording instruments or vocals

 Those tasks are considered editing or recording, which are time consuming and critical processes, but need to be done prior to mixing.
 I charge a separate per hour rate for audio recording and editing.
+Feel free to send me a message to request a quote.
 If you would like to save yourself some money, make sure your tracks are edited and ready to go before you send them my way.

 Every mix I do includes up to two revisions based on your feedback.
 It has been my experience that a three mix approach (my initial mix, plus up to two more revised mixes) is the most effective way to get your critical input into the process of mixing your song.
 This works quickly and efficiently, gives you time to review and respond, and in the end provides you with a great mix.

-When you are ready to get mixing contact us to discuss your project.
+When you are ready to get mixing contact me to discuss your project.
 Let us know your style of music, and the DAW you used to record the original sessions.

 - 50% deposit to begin a project.

-- Full payment is due at the completion of the mix.
+- Full payment is due at the beginning of the mix session.

 - Accepted Payment Methods: Cash, Mastercard, Visa, Discover or PayPal.